cgarg3/Cloud-Intro/README.md

 iii) It cuts costs and simplifies IT focus.

 ------ PROS -------
-i) Hosted applications
+1. Hosted applications
-ii) Used as data storage
+2. Used as data storage
-iii) can be access everywhere.
+3. can be access everywhere.

 ----- CONS ------
-i) internet outages
+1. internet outage
-ii) Site access
+2. Site access
-iii) sensative data
+3. sensative data